idmacleod/pda_testing/testing_task_1.md

     end
   end

+# Should be a class method as there is no initialize()
   dif highest_card(card1 card2) # Should be "def" and should be "(card1, card2)"
   if card1.value > card2.value
     return card # Should be "card1" unless card2 is an ace